This hide is currently closed

-For the past two months, I have been working in a newly planted woodland area of the farm abundant with rodents.
+Through the end of 2019 and 2020 (when possible), I have been working in a newly planted woodland area of the farm abundant with rodents.
 Large mammals access is restricted to the area, to protect the young woodland, and a variety of birds of prey have benefited from this and visit the area to make the most of the abundant rodent food source.

 During the day kestrels now frequent the supplementary feeding station we have set-up and hobbies and sparrowhawks are occasionally spotted passing overhead.
 As the light begins to settle barn owls and tawny owls can also be seen, as well as heard, visiting the site.